Family Owned & Operated Since 2015

 Home Remedies

-Home remedies can provide immediate relief and are easy to implement.
-Here are some tried-and-true methods:
+Simple home remedies can provide immediate relief.
+Here are some tried-and-true approaches:

-Cool Water Soak: Soaking your feet in cool water for 15 minutes before bed can help lower their temperature.
-Avoid using ice-cold water, as this can cause discomfort or skin damage.
+Cool Water Soak: Soaking your feet in cool water for about 15 minutes before bed can help regulate their temperature.

-Ice Water Bottle: Place a bottle filled with ice water at the end of your bed.
-Rest your feet on it for a few minutes to enjoy a cooling effect.
+Ice Water Bottle: Use a chilled bottle of water at the foot of your bed to provide a cooling sensation.

-Cold Socks: Chill a pair of socks in the refrigerator and wear them to bed.
-The cool fabric can help reduce the heat in your feet and provide a soothing sensation.
+Cold Socks: Chilling a pair of socks in the refrigerator before wearing them to bed can provide a refreshing touch.

 Lifestyle Changes